Berri

 Berri is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-According to these projections, over this period, the area's population is expected to contract by 68 persons by 2041.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to grow by 165 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made through weighted aggregation from LGA to SA2 levels.
+Future demographic trends suggest a decline in Berri's overall population, with an expected contraction of 68 persons by 2041.
+However, specific age cohorts like the 75 to 84 group are projected to grow, with an increase of 165 people anticipated.

 Frequently Asked Questions - Population